 - Online Polling like PollEverywhere can engage learners who may already be tempted to check their phones during your session.

 - Show of Hands doesn’t hurt, but you risk groupthink.

 - Colored Voting Cards help learners put a little more thought into a vote.

 - Sticky Note Ordering allows participants to prioritize or organize a list of items.

 Alternatives to lecture, especially for virtual instructor-led training, can be intimidating when you have content that NEEDS to be shared with your learners.
 Consider some of these content presentation techniques to keep your learner engaged.

 - Storytelling is a way to mentally transport your audience to a different place and time.
 While you are still talking to the group, it is not a lecture.

 - Panel Discussions allow you to bring multiple expert voices into the discussion and give participants a chance to engage with different perspectives.

 - Gallery Walks let participants explore content posted around the room and can be useful to raise the energy level in the room.
 Learners digest the information at their own pace.

-- Video is an option when there is an outside resource that is better than what can be done in the room.
+- Video is an option when there is an outside resource that is better than what can be done in the room or Zoom room.